ChristophP/funpro/README.md

 ## Random
 ### The mission

-I think FP is awesome, this is my attempts to sneak more FP code into the JS world.
+I think FP is awesome, this is my attempt to sneak more FP code into the JS world.
-I would prefer a true function language like `Elm` or `Haskell` but sometimes there is no way around JS and it is also very capable of writing some FP code.
+If I could choose I, would prefer a true function language like `Elm` or `Haskell`, but sometimes there is no way around JS and luckily, it is also very capable of writing some FP code.

 ### What's up with the name?

 Apparently there are no cool names availbale on npm anymore.
-The all o a sudden I realized that when taking the first 3 letters from  `functional` and `programming` you get the words `fun` and `pro`.
+The all of a sudden I realized, that when taking the first 3 letters from  `functional` and `programming`, you get the words `fun` and `pro`.
 Tah-Dah.